 The resident delivers at a minimum of two lectures to Pharm.D. students throughout the year.
 Residents also assist with small group facilitation, lab work, and course coordination.
 Teaching also occurs throughout the year as the resident presents interdisciplinary in-services to the medical and nursing staff and assists with precepting of Pharm.D. students in the experiential portion of their curriculum.
 The resident assumes primary precepting responsibility for P4 students during the latter part of the residency.

 Residents complete a research curriculum which includes the University of Oklahoma Health Sciences Center Institutional Review Board (IRB) certification for conducting human research and specific research training sessions through Resident Rounds.
 Each resident designs and executes an original research project under the mentorship of their research committee, which consists of the residency program director, an expert in the practice area in which research will be conducted, and an expert in study design, data analysis, and statistical methods.
-Residents present preliminary research findings during a podium presentation at the Pediatric Pharmacy Advocacy Group Annual Meeting.
+Residents present preliminary research findings during a podium presentation at the Pediatric Pharmacy Advocacy Group Annual Meeting and the Oklahoma Pharmacy Residency Conference.
 In accordance with ASHP standards, residents prepare a high-quality manuscript based on their research findings.

 The resident participates in the peer-review of at least two manuscripts submitted for publication.
 The resident is also expected to contribute to the literature through preparation and publication of a newsletter article, a case report or review article, and their original research.